sovrin/fsbr/README.md

 <a name="routerOn"></a>
 #### `router.on(method, path, listener)`
-Registers a route to the router.
+Registers a route.
 A Method can be any known [`HTTP method/verb`](https://developer.mozilla.org/de/docs/Web/HTTP/Methods) or a wildcard `*`.
-Paths can contain a variable, denoted with a semicolon.
-In this case, listeners receive a third optional argument with the resolved variables.
+Paths can contain a variable denoted via a semicolon.
+In this case, listeners receive a third optional argument with the resolved variable.
 Paths can also have a wildcard. `fsbr` will match every request after that.

 ```javascript
 const {on} = router();